 However, there's also a C99 way of assigning to elements of a structure, and this is definitely preferred over using the GNU extension.
-The version of gcc I'm currently using, 2.95, supports the new C99 syntax.
+The version of gcc the author used when writing this, 2.95, supports the new C99 syntax.
 You should use this syntax in case someone wants to port your driver.
 It will help with compatibility: